 If you are looking for that perfectly addictive appetizer, this Sour Cream Bacon Ranch Ring Dip is going to have you enjoying every last bite.
 Surrounded by frozen, yeast dinner rolls that easily bake to perfection, this is a dip you are going to make again and again.

-So here's what's so amazingly easy about this recipe...you are going to use frozen, yeast rolls from the market.
-Just grab a bag of them the next time you are there.
-And you are going to set the rolls around the outer edges of a 10" cast iron skillet.
+So here's what's so amazingly easy about this recipe...you're going to use frozen, yeast rolls from the market.
+Just grab a bag of them the next time you are shopping.
+And you're going to set the rolls around the outer edges of a 10" cast iron skillet.

 Since the rolls are going to rise over a few hours, you'll want to place a bowl in the center to keep the rolls from encroaching into the dip space.
 I used a standard sized cereal bowl with a 5.5-inch opening as you can see here.